hsinawa/ManufacAnalytics/README.md

 **Installation Process

-Clone repo using : git clone git@github.com:hsinawa/ManufacAnalytics.git Go to the folder where you cloned the repo
+1)Clone repo using : git clone git@github.com:hsinawa/ManufacAnalytics.git

+2)Go to the folder where you cloned the repo

-Install All Dependencies by command : yarn install --save Start the application by using : yarn start
+3)Install All Dependencies by command : yarn install --save

+4)Start the application by using : yarn start

-To build the application use: yarn build
+5)To build the application use: yarn build

 **Screenshots